heroicrelics.org

 Stennis Space Center

 Stennis Space Center is the current name for the Mississippi Test Facility (or MTF).
 During Project Apollo, the S-IC and S-II stages were test-fired here; since then, the facility has test-fired Space Shuttle Main Engines (SSMEs).
-The Visitor Center has a separate web site.

 Finally, there's an elaborate canal system leading to the test stands.